timewave-computer/timewave-program-deployments/Neutron_dICS_Programs.md

 There are five programs Timewave is deploying to support Neutron's monetary policy as they become a sovereign Proof of Stake chain.
 These include the following.

-1. **NTRN Allocation Program**: This program receives 202.5M NTRN and allocates them to the other programs.
+1. **NTRN Allocation Program**: This program receives 150M NTRN and allocates them to the other programs.
 See [program details](programs/2025-03-23-prod-dICS-ntrn-allocation/README.md).
-2. **Instant liquid-stake NTRN Program**: This program receives 77.5M NTRN which is liquid staked using the Drop protocol immediately.
-A fraction of 0.6775, ~52.5M dNTRN is returned to the DAO.
-A fraction of 0.3225, ~25M dNTRN is sent to bootstrap NTRN and dNTRN liquidity, i.e., program 4.
+2. **Instant liquid-stake NTRN Program**: This program receives 25M NTRN which is liquid staked using the Drop protocol immediately.
+All dNTRN is sent to bootstrap NTRN and dNTRN liquidity, i.e., program 4.
 See [program details](programs/2025-03-23-prod-dICS-ntrn-instant-ls/README.md).
 3. **Gradual liquid-stake NTRN program**: This program receives 100M NTRN and it liquid stakes these gradually over three months.
 See [program details](programs/2025-03-23-prod-dICS-gradual-ls/README.md).
 4. **Bootstrap NTRN and dNTRN liquidity program**: This program receives NTRN from program 1 and dNTRN from program 2.
 It provides liquidity to the Astroport pool and returns the LP share tokens to the Neutron DAO.
 See [program details](programs/2025-03-23-prod-bootstrap-ntrn-dntrn-liquidity/README.md).
 5. **Migrate USDC-NTRN liquidity program**: This program receives the USDC-NTRN liquidity LP tokens from the Neutron DAO.
 It withdraws the liquidity, liquid stakes the NTRN, and enters the USDC-dNTRN liquidity pool.
 Liquidity tokens are sent back to the Neutron DAO.
 See [program details](programs/2025-03-23-prod-migrate-usdc-ntrn-liquidity/README.md).